 What we’re doing

-AMPA, in partnership with the Magazine Association of BC, is launching a national survey in 2020 to collect information on representation of equity-seeking groups and diversity in content within the industry.
+AMPA, in partnership with the Magazine Association of BC, launched a national survey in 2020 to collect information on representation of equity-seeking groups and diversity in content within the industry.
 The survey will be used to determine strategies and initiatives that will contribute to a more diverse and inclusive magazine media industry.

 We’ll continue to offer yearly diversity, inclusion and anti-racism training webinars.